AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`<send_interrupt>`

   Character sequence to send to the connection tool to interrupt the remote application.
-If no specified, an Interrupt signal is sent directly to the tool.
+If not specified, an Interrupt signal is sent directly to the tool.

 * :file:`<user_prompt_ptrn>`, :file:`<password_prompt_ptrn>`,